michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0008.md

 - v: make more intense, stronger, or more marked
 - v: calculate principal and interest
 ### Family
-compound: compounded, compounding, compoundly, compounds, decompound+;compounded: uncompounded;compounding: compoundings
+- compound: compounded, compounding, compoundly, compounds, decompound+
+- compounded: uncompounded
+- compounding: compoundings
 ### Examples
 - Compounds like nitrous oxide are powerful greenhouse gases.
 - Obama also shuttered two Russian compounds in Maryland and New York.